This post may contain affiliate links. Please read our disclosure policy.

 Yes, just use a larger skillet or cook in batches so the vegetables sauté evenly.

-Yes, it freezes well.
-Let it cool completely, then freeze in a sealed container for up to 2 months.
+Yes.
+Let it cool completely, then freeze in an airtight container for up to 2 months.
+Thaw in the refrigerator and reheat gently on the stove.

 Ways To Use Leftover Ingredients